RFMVasconcelos/postgres-playlists/README.md

 This repository contains the necessary scripts to create a PostgreSQL DB for a music streaming app (Sparkify), with a performant architecture, as well as the scripts to extract data from 2 sets of files and load it to the DB.

-## 0. Context
+## 0. Context & Architecture

-In order to enable performant queries to be done to the database, a star-schema composed of 5 tables was used: users, songs, artists, time, songplays.
+In order to enable performant queries to be done to the database, a star-schema composed of 5 tables was used: 1 fact table - `songplays` - and 4 dimension tables - `users`, `songs`, `artists`, `time`.

 The startup has put up systems that collect 2 types of data: